Not all but most of the laptops we recommend here at Laptop Under Budget have upgradeable RAM.

 Video editing is one of the most challenging tasks you can throw at any computer.
 Firstly, the editing software itself is pretty demanding, plus you have to keep the folder with all your source files open.
 And also, play those files (which are often GBs in size) in the background to find good scenes from them for editing.

-All of this takes up a huge chunk of RAM, and since all the edits you make also get stored in RAM, with less left RAM, your computer starts lagging while you are editing.
+All of this requires a lot of RAM, and since all the edits you make also get stored in RAM (until exported), with less left RAM, your computer starts lagging while you are editing.

 So adding more RAM would make the editing process considerably smoother, and at the same time, it would also make your laptop or PC capable of handling more intricate video editing.
 Like you’ll be able to add more effects and transitions and even color-correct your footage to produce more professional-looking videos overall.